Arthur Treacher's: Investment group

 In the mid-1980s, franchises in Detroit were converted by their owner to a new chain called Seafood Bay.
 Arthur Treacher's purchased back six Seafood Bay locations in 1997 but was unsuccessful in reverting them.

 The company experimented with co-branding, forming an alliance with Arby's (which originated in the Youngstown suburb of Boardman) for co-branded locations.
 One such location existed in Breezewood, Pennsylvania.
 However, by the late 1990s, Arby's parent Triarc Cos.
 Inc. removed the Arthur Treacher's portions of its co-branded Arby's.

 PAT Franchise Systems

 In 2002, the company holding the Arthur Treacher's trademark was acquired by PAT Franchise Systems, a wholly owned subsidiary of TruFoods Systems.
 In 2006, Nathan's Famous bought the exclusive rights to market the Arthur Treacher's trademark and sell their products, co-branded with Nathan's Own concepts, Kenny Rogers Roasters, and Miami Subs (now Miami Grill).
-However, PAT Franchise Systems retained a license agreement entitling it to sell Arthur Treacher's Fish and Chips franchises in eight states.
+However, PAT Franchise Systems retained a license agreement entitling it to sell Arthur Treacher's Fish and Chips franchises in Ohio, Indiana, Michigan, and Pennsylvania.

+According to Ben Vittoria, a former franchise owner in Ohio, "There are a lot of dissimilarities between what Nathan's uses today and what we use, because we continue to use the traditional Arthur Treacher's chicken, shrimp and clams and I don't believe Nathan's is using any of those products.
+Both use the same batter and hush puppy mix, but Nathan’s uses crinkle-cut fries instead of the original thicker ridged chips."